Skip to content

 Shane Beamer

-Shane Beamer is entering his third season as South Carolina’s head coach after taking over for Will Muschamp.
+Shane Beamer is entering his fourth season as South Carolina’s head coach after taking over for Will Muschamp.

 Beamer developed a strong defense and took after his father with some Beamerball special teams/defensive magic.
 However, the catalyst for South Carolina’s late season success in 2022 was quarterback Spencer Rattler, who found another gear against Tennessee in the penultimate game of the regular season.
 South Carolina scored 63 points on the Vols, never having to punt in as shocking of a victory college football saw all season.